If You Have Won the Game Quit Playing with Money You Really Need

 How Long do you Keep your “Safer Money” Once Retired

-How long to keep safer money after sequence risk has passed is a sexy question responsible for bond tents and rising equity gluidepaths.
+How long it takes to keep safer money after sequence risk has passed is a sexy question responsible for bond tents and rising equity gluidepaths.
 The actual answer depends, obviously, on how much risk you want to take.

 What is the major risk in a retirement portfolio after investment risk has passed?
 It depends on how you define risk.
 If you are worried about usual risks in the late slow-go to now-go, it is not running out of money.